Why the Tigers Roared: Capital Accumulation and the East Asian Miracle

 University of New South Wales

 Recent growth accounting studies of Hong Kong, Singapore, Taiwan and South Korea have found that the Solow residuals in these economies were relatively small.
-Given the high capital contributions, these results are often interpreted as evidence that factor accumulation, savings and investment were the principal cause of the East Asian miracle.
-This paper develops an alternative method of analysing these data, combining growth accounting methods with the linearized neoclassical growth model of Mankiw et al. (1992).
-The method explicitly quantifies the extent to which increases in productivity, as measured by the Solow residual, induced capital accumulation in these economies.
-It shows that in Hong Kong, Taiwan and South Korea, productivity growth contributed between half and two-thirds of the growth in GDP per worker over a 20-year period.
+Given the high capital contributions, these results are often interpreted as evidence that factor accumulation, savings and investment were central to the rapid growth experience.
+This paper develops an alternative method of analyzing these data, combining growth accounting methods with the linearized neoclassical growth model, of Mankiw, Romer and Weil (1992).
+The method explicitly quantifies the extent to which increases in productivity, as measured by the Solow Residual, induced capital accumulation in these economies.
+It shows that in Hong Kong, Taiwan and South Korea, productivity growth contributed between 1/2 and 2/3 of the growth in GDP per worker, over a 20-year period.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.